SpaceVim/SpaceVim/docs/documentation.md

 #### Get SpaceVim log

-Use `:SPDebugInfo!` command will desplay the log of SpaceVim.
+Use `:SPDebugInfo!` command will display the log of SpaceVim.
 You also can use `SPC h I` to open a buffer with issue template.

 ## Configuration layers